 A soldier termite’s job is to protect the colony.
 Your job is to protect your home.
 Learn more about termites and how to check your home for damage.

-For a homeowner, knowing the basics of termite identification can mean the difference between stopping an infestation early or having to make expensive repairs.
+For a homeowner, knowing the basics of termite identification can mean the difference between stopping an infestation early or having to make expensive repairs and spending time controlling termites.

 So what does a termite look like?
 Where do they live?
 How can you tell if you have termites?
 Here are some quick tips to help identify whether or not you have a termite on your hands.